1. Hello, Resilient

 git clone https://github.com/EricSpencer00/Resilient.git

-If you don’t want Rust locally, the Docker image is a one-liner:
+If you don’t want anything local, the Docker image is a one-liner:

 docker run --rm ghcr.io/ericspencer00/resilient:latest --help